relab/thesis-proposals/2024/ethereum-extended.md

 ## Tasks / Milestones

 - Reading previous thesis on deploying ethereum nodes using Proof-of-Work
-- investigate how to deploy Ethereum nodes using Proof-of-Stake
+- Investigate how to deploy Ethereum nodes using Proof-of-Stake
 - Deploy nodes on a local machine
 - Deploy nodes on the cluster
 - Analysis